 St. Paul Episcopal Church

 Tony Walz will celebrate the Morning Prayer service at 9 a.m. at St. Paul’s Episcopal Church on Sunday, Nov.
 15. The church is located at 801 Jefferson Street.
 Face coverings are required and social distancing will be observed.

 Seventh Day Adventist Church

 The Seventh-day Adventist Church welcomes you for services this week.
-Sabbath, Oct.
-3, our worship service at 11 a.m. will be presented by our Head Elder, Fabio Rivera, titled “An End Time Truth.”
-Adult Sabbath School will be held in the Fellowship Hall at 10 a.m.
+Sabbath, November 14.
+Our worship service at 11:00 a.m. titled “Marriage Roles in Ephesians” will be presented by guest speaker, Pastor Sara Withers.
+Adult and Children’s Sabbath School classes will be held at 10 a.m.
 Meals will be available and Community Service will be distributing personal care products and cleaning supplies at 5:30 p.m. on Monday.
 Wednesday evening worship lead by Elder David and Patty Moore will be a study of the book “Christ’s Object Lessons” at 6:30 p.m. in the Fellowship Hall.
 We continue to follow distance guidelines and all safety recommendations.
 Face coverings are required for all meetings.
 Anyone wishing to enjoy our church service via internet can find it at the church website, klamathfalls.netadventist.org.

 Unitarian Universalist Fellowship

 Sunday services at the Unitarian Universalist Fellowship will not be meeting in person due to the COVID-19 pandemic.
 Instead, our worship service will be posted online.
 Visit www.uukfalls.org to access the service, or visit our facebook page.